igreil/truecaps/README.md

 * Simplify and optimize code, remove redundancies
 * Some more documentation and examples
 * Submit v1.0 to CTAN

-## Known Issues

-The glyphs produced by `truecaps` are from Unicode's “Phonetic Extensions” block.
-They were never meant to be used as small caps the way we use them here.
-CEDILLAS and OGONEKS can look ugly (ᴀ̨ ʜ̧ ᴋ̧ ᴊ̂ ᴊ̌ ɴ̧  ɪ̨) This is especially true if you stack them (Looking at you, HORN!) (ᴏ̛̀ ᴏ̛́ ᴏ̛̉ ᴏ̛̃)

-Some of the language files (Turkish) need more work

 ## History
 * v0.7 All usable characters (Latin-1 Supplement; Latin Extended-A, B; Latin